zhouLion/doc.fedml.ai/docs/deploy/create_model.md

 `entry_point` is the path to the entry point file of the model.
 `bootstrap` is the path to the script for installing dependencies.

+More configurable options in the config yaml file can be found at [YAML Configuration](yaml_ref.md) .

 ### Create a Bootstrap Script
 `bootstrap.sh` is the shell script for installing dependencies.
 ```bash